kubernetes-sigs/gateway-api/geps/gep-1731/index.md

 * `fail_timeout=time` Sets the time during which the specified number of unsuccessful attempts to communicate with the server should happen to consider the server unavailable; and the period of time the server will be considered unavailable.
 By default, the parameter is set to 10 seconds.
 Equivalent to Gateway API Request timeout.

-May be possible to implement more advanced logic through Lua scripting.
+May be possible to implement more advanced logic through Lua scripting or NGINX JavaScript.

 #### HAProxy